pr8kerl/f5er/README.md

 For Linux
 * update go.env to match your GOROOT.
 * source go.env
-* run **make update** to get module requirements
+* run **make deps** to get module requirements
 * run **make** to build the f5er binary

-### cross-compile windows
+### cross-compile

-Check the Makefile.
+Windows 64 bit build is defined in the Makefile.
 It now uses the native golang 1.5+ cross-compilation support.
+Set GOOS and GOARCH to suit your needs if you need other platforms.
+* run **make win64** to create a windows 64bit binary under Linux.

 ## credentials